 We evaluate Switzerland’s 2025 emissions level according to different effort sharing principles.
 It is consistent with a global 2°C pathway only under the “equality” proposals.
 The most stringent approaches for Switzerland focus on capability.

-With currently implemented policies, Switzerland is expected to reach 45.7 MtCO2e emissions in 2020 (excluding LULUCF).
+With currently implemented policies, Switzerland is expected to reach an emissions level of 47.3 MtCO2e in 2020 (excluding LULUCF).
 This constitutes a decrease in domestic GHG emissions by only 10.5% below 1990 levels.
-As a result, additional emissions reductions are expected from the use of flexible mechanisms through the compensation requirements imposed on fossil transport fuels.
+As a result, additional emissions reductions are expected through the use of flexible mechanisms under the Kyoto Protocol (CERs and ERUs).

-The overall effect of policies and measures implemented since 1990 is estimated at around 10 MtCO2e by 2020, compared to a “without measures” scenario.
-The largest reductions result from policies related to energy use and taxes (FOEN, 2009, Energiestrategie 2050).
+The overall effect of policies and measures implemented since 1990 is estimated at around 5 MtCO2e by 2020, compared to a “without measures” scenario.
+The largest reductions result from policies related to energy use and taxes.